Skip to Content Facebook Feature Image

 The Islamic Republic launched so many drones across the region at once that some slipped through the defenses, including a strike that killed six U.S. soldiers at an operations center in Kuwait.

-Experts and defense leaders stress that the U.S. military has been able to shoot down the majority of Iran’s drones and take out much of Iran’s drone capabilities.
-But critics said that too often missiles that cost millions of dollars were being used to down small drones that cost tens of thousands.
+Experts and defense leaders stress that the U.S. military has been able to shoot down the majority of Iran’s drones and take out much of its drone capabilities.
+But critics said too often missiles that cost millions of dollars were used to down small drones that cost tens of thousands.

-American forces face a steep learning curve as they scramble to deploy more cost-efficient defenses against Iran's Shahed drones, which fly low and buzz like mopeds before smashing into their targets.
+The U.S. is bringing an anti-drone system to the Middle East that has been tested in Ukraine, which had proposed a deal with the U.S. last year to offer its drone expertise.
+Such an agreement is yet to be made, and American forces are facing a steep learning curve as they scramble to deploy more cost-efficient defenses against Iran's Shahed drones, which fly low and buzz like mopeds before smashing into their targets.

 Here’s what to know about Iran's drones and efforts by the U.S. to shoot them down:

-Gen. Dan Caine, the chairman of the Joint Chiefs of Staff, said Tuesday the number of drones launched by Iran had fallen 83% since the beginning of the war on Feb.
+Gen. Dan Caine, the chairman of the Joint Chiefs of Staff, said Tuesday that the number of drones launched by Iran had fallen 83% since the war began on Feb.
 28. Iran launched more than 2,000 drones in the days after the initial U.S. and Israeli attacks, other top military officials said.

 Caine told reporters that U.S. forces were striking military and industrial targets in Iran “to deny them the ability to continue to generate those one-way attack drones.”